sofmon/behave/README.md

 # Go behave

-`behave` is a package helping define, lock and check microservice behavier.
-It is inspired from `gherkin` but takes advantage of [Go](https://golang.org)'s strong type syntaxis, compile time verification, package initialization and [dep](https://github.com/golang/dep) dependency manager.
+`behave` is a package helping to define, lock and check microservice behavier.
+It is inspired from `gherkin` but it takes advantage of [Go](https://golang.org)'s strong type syntaxis, compile time verification, package initialization and [dep](https://github.com/golang/dep) dependency manager.

 # Base features